 'Australiana' means items of decorative arts and historic interest originating in or relating to Australia, e.g. books, paintings, prints, photographs, furniture, ephemera, ceramics, silver, jewellery, glass and other artefacts.

 The Australiana Society Inc. was founded in 1978 to encourage interest, collecting, preservation and research of Australiana.
-In 2018 we will celebrate 40 years as a forum for collectors, dealers, researchers and connoisseurs sharing our commitment to preserving Australia’s past.
+In 2018 we celebrated 40 years as a forum for collectors, dealers, researchers and connoisseurs sharing our commitment to preserving Australia’s past.

 Members include all of Australia’s major federal and state public libraries, museums and art galleries and as well as most serious private collectors.

 An annual dinner and lecture is held at the beginning of the year and excursions to exhibitions and public or private collections take place during each year.
-In 2001 we held our first symposium and held a seminar on silver at Government House in 2002.
+In 2019, we celebrated the end of our 40th year by holding a special three day symposium Made in Australia on Australiana and Australian decorative arts at the State Library of NSW.

 The Australiana Society Inc is an incorporated body (no. Y0048938) under the Associations Incorporation Act 1984 (NSW) and its activities are governed by a Constitution (copies available on request).
 Our annual accounts are submitted to the Department of Fair Trading.
 Members liability is limited to their subscription.